Lichen Sclerosus Treatment in Charlotte, NC

 Any person can be diagnosed with lichen sclerosus, however, the disorder is particularly common among women who are approaching puberty, or those who have reached postmenopause.
 Men are also at risk for lichen sclerosus, especially those who are uncircumcised.

-There is no exact cause to this condition, and it is impossible to predict if a certain person will or will not experience problems with lichen sclerosus at some point in their life.
+There is no exact cause of this condition, and it is impossible to predict if a certain person will or will not experience problems with lichen sclerosus at some point in their life.
 Research suggests that this skin disorder is related to a variety of factors, including the person’s genetics, hormone levels, and possible dysfunctions of their immune system.

 Appearance and Symptoms of Lichen Sclerosus